Important Technology for Seniors

 Sites like Facebook allow seniors to see updates from their loved ones’ lives more frequently than ever.
 They can look at or share pictures, post on other profiles, send messages, and even play games with loved ones.
 It can help them feel more connected to the outside world, even if their loved ones live far away.
 There may be a slight learning curve to social media, but once the basics are understood many seniors report enjoying time spent on social media sites.

 An alternative to traditional phone calls, video calls can be another great way for seniors to stay in contact with loved ones.
-Programs like Skype can be installed on computers, tablets, or smartphones, and can provide face-to-face communication for seniors and their loved ones almost instantly. iPhones/iPads also have FaceTime, and many other popular apps have added video chat as a feature.
+Programs like Skype and Zoom can be installed on computers, tablets, or smartphones, and can provide face-to-face communication for seniors and their loved ones almost instantly. iPhones/iPads also have FaceTime, and many other popular apps have added video chat as a feature.

 Smart home devices